Stackclash/5e-vault/5. Mechanics/Bestiary/Humanoid/Githzerai Anarch.md

     \ except that the githzerai can orient the area in any direction and creatures\
     \ and objects fall toward the end of the area."
-  "name": "Change Gravity (Costs 3 Actions)"
+  "name": "Change Gravity (Costs 3 Actions)" "lair_actions":
+- "desc": "On initiative count 20 (losing initiative ties), the anarch can take one\
+    \ of the following lair actions; the anarch can't take the same lair action two\
+    \ rounds in a row:"
+  "name": ""
+- "desc": "- Create Object.
+The anarch casts the creation spell (as a 9th-level\
+    \ spell) using the unformed substance of Limbo instead of shadow material.
+If\
+    \ used in Limbo, the object remains until the anarch's [[/5.
+Mechanics/Rules/Conditions.md#concentration|concentration]]\
+    \ is broken, regardless of its composition.
+If the anarch moves more than 120\
+    \ feet from the object, the anarch's [[/5.
+Mechanics/Rules/Conditions.md#concentration|concentration]]\
+    \ breaks.  \n- Move Object.
+The anarch can magically move an object it can\
+    \ see within 150 feet of it by making a Wisdom check with advantage.
+The DC depends\
+    \ on the object's size: DC 5 for Tiny, DC 10 for Small, DC 15 for Medium, DC 20\
+    \ for Large, and DC 25 for Huge or larger.  \n- Psionic Bolt.
+The anarch casts\
+    \ the lightning bolt spell (at 5th level), but the anarch can change the damage\
+    \ type from lightning to cold, fire, psychic, radiant, or thunder.
+If the spell\
+    \ deals damage other than fire or lightning, it doesn't ignite flammable objects.\
+    \  "
+  "name": ""
+"regional_effects":
+- "desc": "The region containing an anarch's lair is warped by its presence, which\
+    \ creates one or more of the following effects:"
+  "name": ""
+- "desc": "- Form Substance.
+In Limbo, the anarch can spend 10 minutes stabilizing\
+    \ a 5-mile area centered on it, causing the unformed substance to take whatever\
+    \ inanimate form the anarch chooses.
+During that process, the anarch determines\
+    \ the shape and composition of the forms created.  \n- Stabilize Object.
+The\
+    \ anarch stabilizes any object created in Limbo and brought to the Material Plane\
+    \ for as long as the anarch remains within 1 mile of it (no action required).\
+    \  "
+  "name": ""
+- "desc": "If the anarch dies, these effects end after dice: 1d6|avg (1d6) rounds.\
+    \ All formed substance becomes a chaotic churn of energy and matter, unraveling\
+    \ into unformed substance that dissipates dice: 1d6|avg (1d6) rounds later."
+  "name": ""
 "source":
 - "MPMM"
 - "MTF"